diem/diem/developers.diem.com/docs/core/my-first-transaction.md

 To mint fake Diem Coins and add them to Alice’s account, enter this command:

-`libra% account mint 0 110 Coin1`
+`libra% account mint 0 110 XUS`

 * 0 is the index of Alice’s account.
 * 110 is the amount of fake Diem Coins to be added to Alice’s account.
-* Coin1 is the currency code for the fake Diem Coins
+* XUS is the currency code for the fake Diem Coins

 A successful account “mint” command will also create Alice’s account on the blockchain.
 Note that “minting” on Testnet means adding new fake Diem Coins to an account.